 - NO: No restart.
-No other fields are displayed in the "Restart" tab. - IMMEDIATE: Immediate restart. - AT: Restart at a specified time (e.g. "T16:00" at 16:00 hours). - IN: Restart after a delay (e.g. 10 minutes)
+No other fields are displayed in the "Restart" tab. - IMMEDIATE: Immediate restart. - AT: Restart at a specified time (e.g. "T16:00" at 16:00 hours). - IN: Restart after a delay (e.g. 10 minutes).

-Restart Time This field is only displayed if "AT" was selected under Restart.
+Restart Time This field is only displayed if "AT" was selected in the Restart field.
 Time when the job is to be restarted using the format "YYYY-MM-DDTHH:MI:SS".
-This format is based on the ISO standard 8601 and also permits an incomplete entry.
+This format is based on the ISO standard 8601 and also permits incomplete entries.
 If you enter 'T16:00' here, the job restart will be suspended and resumed at 16:00 hours (based on the submit time of the job).

-Restart In This field is only displayed if "IN" was selected under Restart.
+Restart In This field is only displayed if "IN" was selected in the Restart field.
 Number of time units (see Unit) for the delay until the job restarts.

-Unit This field is only displayed if "IN" was selected under Restart.
+Unit This field is only displayed if "IN" was selected in the Restart field.
 Units for the delay interval (see Restart In).

 Restart On Table of Exit States that are to trigger a restart.
-If the table is empty, jobs are only started for all "RESTARTABLE" Exit States.
+If the table is empty, jobs are started for all "RESTARTABLE" Exit States.